pulsar-edit/documentation/docs/customizing-pulsar/language-specific-configuration-settings.md

 ```

 :::tip
-When you save your `config.cson`, you might see its contents change slightly.
-For instance, the keys above will be “normalized” to `.gfm.source`, `.ruby.source`, and `.python.source` (with the segments of each scope ordered alphabetically).
+When you save your `config.cson`, you might see its contents change slightly — or it might happen at some point in the future.
+For instance, the keys above will generally be “normalized” to `.gfm.source`, `.ruby.source`, and `.python.source` (with the segments of each scope ordered alphabetically).
 This is normal.
 :::

 ## Finding a language’s scope name